-Time Call To Call To Call From Media Outlet Madia Outlet edia Outlet Reporter / Contact Name Telephone Numbers Remarks / Information Required

-Time Contact Name Work Fax

-• • • • Page: • •
+Timo Call To Call From Call From Media Outlet Reporter / Contact Name Telephone e Numbers Remarks / Information Time Call 10 Call From Media Outlet Contact Name Work Fax Required • • Page: • •

 Document all key events, conversations, and meetings on this form.
 Where lengthy notes are necessary, use additional copies or the back of the page.